-An injectable drug prescribed to be self-administered or administered by any other person except one who is acting within his or her capacity as a paid healthcare professional.
+• An injectable drug prescribed to be self-administered or administered by any other person except one who is acting within their capacity as a paid healthcare professional.
 Covered injectable drugs include injectable insulin.

 R

 Recognized Charge

 The covered expense is only that part of a charge which is the recognized charge.